InseeFrLab/product-labelling/README.md

 # Product labelling

 Application for labelling transaction receipts, developed as part of the transaction data project.
-Predictions are made using fastText algorithm.
+Predictions are made using the fastText algorithm.

 The application includes two parts :